 6) Hide Your Treasure Before Your Premiere

-Never show anyone a copy of your film before its Worldwide Premiere – unless a buyer/distributor is willing to buy your film before it premieres.
+Never show anyone a copy of your film before its Worldwide Premiere – unless a buyer/distributor is willing to buy it before it premieres.

 7) Don’t Hold Back Links of Your Films From Distributors